kovacsikdev/tilegame/README.md

 ## Testing

 Coming soon.
-Currently, I am writing 100% code coverage via Jest.
-Once that is complete, this section will be updated
+Currently, I am writing 100% code coverage via Jest

 ## CI

 Coming Soon.
-This project will use Github Actions to automatically push up a new build of the app to the Google Play Store.
-Once that is complete, this section will be updated with additional information
+This project will use Github Actions to automatically push up a new build of the app to the Google Play Store